Assistant Professor of English

 Increases in the movement of people, languages, cultures, ideas, and goods across national boundaries have challenged us to think critically about space, diversity, and rights.
 This challenge is at the heart of my scholarship and research that intends to advocate the voice of immigrant/refugee children and their families.

 As a qualitative researcher, I utilize multiple ethnographic methods to approach social, cultural, and historical constructs of migration and multilingualism.
 I draw on theoretical insights of applied linguistics, sociolinguistics, literacy studies, and educational anthropology.
 I explore how the contradictory ideologies of language between the sending and the receiving countries complicate the lived experiences, language and literacy development, and learning trajectories of immigrant and refugee families.
-Recently, my research interest and commitment have culminated into my dissertation, entitled “A Study of Multilingual Repertoires and Accumulated Literacies: Three Karenni Families Living in Arizona.”
-The study examined how the Karenni refugee families’ (originally from Burma) language and literacy practices are shaped by their multiple migrations, ideologies of language, generational differences, and the current technology advancement.
+Recently, my research interest and commitment have culminated into Language and Literacy in Refugee Families (Palgrave Macmillan, 2017).
+The book examines how the Karenni refugee families’ (originally from Burma/Myanmar) language and literacy practices are shaped by their multiple migrations, contested ideologies of language, generational differences, and the current technology advancement.

 - Ph.D., Arizona State University, Curriculum and Instruction/Language and Literacy

 - M.A., University of Texas at San Antonio, Bicultural-Bilingual Studies, Concentration in Teaching ESL

 Multilingualism, Transnationalism, Literacy Studies, Language Teaching and Learning, Identity

 Duran, C.S.
 (2017) “Language and Literacy in Refugee Families” London, UK: Palgrave Macmillan.

 Selected Articles and Book Chapters